Sydvaranger: Reopening

-At the time of the closure of the mine, the Government of Norway owned 87% of the company.
+At the time of the first closure of the mine, the Government of Norway owned 87% of the company.
 In December 1999 it sold its ownership to Varanger Kraft (who owned 63%) and the Sør-Varanger Municipality (37%).
 In 1999 Arctic Bulk Minerals bought the production equipment and wanted to attempt new mining activities in the mine, but the attempt failed and the assets were returned to Sydvaranger to pay for the debt.
-In 2006 the company was sold to Northern Iron Ltd, that reopened the mine in 2009.
+In 2006 the company was sold to Northern Iron Ltd, and the mine was reopened in 2009.
 External investors invested 2,400 million Norwegian krone (NOK) for the costs of this.